 Involvement in initiatives

-We collaborate with an array of civically engaged organizations such as the Goethe-Institute, the Joint Conference Church and Development (GKKE) (pharma dialogue) and the World Environment Center (WEC).
+We collaborate with an array of civic organizations, such as the Goethe-Institut and the World Environment Center (WEC).
+In addition, for many years we worked successfully with The Joint Conference Church and Development (GKKE) in Germany and will continue the dialogue and collaboration with a number of other church representatives and organizations.
 Furthermore, we are also involved in initiatives and projects that share our interpretation of responsible entrepreneurial conduct.
 This is why we support, for instance, the Code of Responsible Conduct for Business and are members of the Chemie³ and Responsible Care® initiatives.